What is Eastern’s Reverse Internship?

 Reverse Internship (RI)

 The Reverse Internship is for adults with 5 or more years of work experience who intend to graduate from Eastern.
 You can earn up to 9 credits for your learning in the areas of “Problem Solving,” “Teamwork/Collaboration,” and “Communication,” either written or oral.
 You participate in a two-part, in-person workshop and complete three e-Workbooks in writing, which ask you to reflect about experiences you have had in your previous jobs and/or volunteer work and write about the college-level learning from those experiences that you acquired as they relate to the three areas specified above.
 Faculty review your e-Workbook entries and use a learning rubric to evaluate your learning and award college credit.
 Students who wish to be considered for the RI must complete the “Application for the Reverse Internship Program” and return it to their advisors before the deadline.
 Applications will be reviewed and qualified students will be invited to participate in the RI sessions in January.
-The Workshop fee (see below) must be submitted to the School of Continuing Education prior to the workshop in order for students to partake in it.
+The Workshop fee (see below) must be submitted to the Office of Continuing Studies and Enhanced Learning prior to the workshop in order for students to partake in it.

 Professional Experience Portfolio (PEP)

 Once you have successfully demonstrated through the RI that you have at least 9 credits of college-level learning similar to what you might learn in an internship, you may apply to receive additional credit through the PEP.
 In order to obtain credit through the PEP, students need to identify their knowledge as it relates to specific courses, using the university catalog and course syllabi as guides; identify learning outcomes from one or several academic disciplines; and apply for “block” credit and/or specific course credit depending on the breadth and scope of the demonstrated learning.
 Students exhibit their learning by compiling an electronic portfolio of their work and presenting it to a faculty committee for review.
-Prior to preparing their electronic portfolios, students attend a mandatory, non-credit-bearing workshop that instructs them on the electronic portfolio process and the Committee’s expectations for successful demonstration of college-level learning.
+Prior to preparing their electronic portfolios, students attend a series of 4 mandatory, non-credit-bearing workshops that instruct them on the electronic portfolio process and the Committee’s expectations for successful demonstration of college-level learning.

 Tell me more about the workshop!